Reviews You Can Rely On

 Weight

-Weighing trail running shoes is one thing, but weighing them and then assessing how that weight feels as you run is a whole different party.
+Weighing trail running shoes is one thing, but weighing them and assessing how that weight feels as you run is a whole different ball game.
 First, we weigh each shoe — in women's US size 6.5 — right out of the box, and then we assess that weight as it compares to the average weight of our current lineup.
 It's worth noting that textiles, rubbers, and foams are becoming lighter and lighter, and the entire current lineup of shoes we tested is within less than three ounces of each other (per shoe).

 While not everyone wants a light pair of shoes, sometimes cutting ounces can be the right call.